osm-codes/s2geom-PoC/README.md

 To use, you must [install plpython3u](https://www.enterprisedb.com/edb-docs/d/edb-postgres-advanced-server/installation-getting-started/installation-guide/9.6/EDB_Postgres_Advanced_Server_Installation_Guide.1.60.html) (the PostgreSQL PL/Phyton3 language) and S2Sphere (the python3 exstension) on your Postgresql server.

 ```
-sudo apt-get install postgresql-plpython3-9.6
+sudo apt install postgresql-plpython3 # check specific, like 3-10
 sudo pip3 install s2sphere
 ```

-To install the extension, clone the respository on your server, then:
+To install the extension, clone the [AfieldTrails/s2-postgis](https://github.com/AfieldTrails/s2-postgis) respository (in the futurure this will be adapted) on your server, then:

 ```
 sudo make install && make installcheck